mojaloop/mojaloop/contribute/Decision-Items.md

 # **Mojaloop Design Decisions:**

 ## Bulk Payments
-The user number will be used for identification purposes; 2nd verification form is required for confirmation.
 Bulk payments will actually be handled the same way as we do individual payments; We will figure out a way to throttle/meter the payments (either via Mule or by the DFSP)  We will not use the ILP to do batching.
 We will implement the simplest way possible and then identify where the loops are possible and the potential benefits of efficiency.